Sudden Resignation After Sick Leave: Should I Issue Experience and Relieving Letters?

 Beenair

-I suggest you should go by the company policy.
-If no such policy is defined, then as per management's decision.
-You can ask her to provide a medical certificate clarifying her ailment, which could help you to find out the genuineness.
-However, if she is really sick and not joining anywhere, then she won't need the relieving/experience letters urgently.
+I suggest you should follow the company policy.
+If no such policy is defined, then proceed as per management's decision.
+You can ask her to provide a medical certificate clarifying her ailment, which could help you determine the genuineness of her condition.
+However, if she is genuinely sick and not joining another company, she won't need the relieving or experience letters urgently.
 You may prolong the process until you are clear.

 Regards